 I had a fondness toward Loyal3 because the brokerage firm's design reminds me of a traditional dividend reinvestment plan (DRIP), which enabled me to get my start in investing.

 I heard about the DRIP of Duke Energy (NYSE:DUK) through an insert in my utility bill, filled out some forms to open an account, and periodically sent checks of $25 and $50 to the plan administrator, which invested my money on a quarterly basis.
 There were no fees for this service, except for a very small charge for selling shares.

-Today, DRIPs may have higher initial investment minimums, higher additional investment minimums, higher fees for processing share purchases, higher fees for account maintenance, etc. So, from my perspective, Loyal3 replaced those seemingly outdated plans with a modern, technology-driven one that is accessible to the new investor plus attractive for someone who is interested in adding a growth component to her portfolio.
+Today, DRIPs may have higher initial investment minimums, higher additional investment minimums, higher fees for processing share purchases, higher fees for account maintenance, etc. To me, Loyal3 replaced those outdated plans with a modern, technology-driven one accessible to the new investor plus attractive for someone who is interested in adding a growth component to her portfolio.

 The pooling and consolidation of stock purchases and non-real-time purchase of shares by DRIP administrators was very similar to that of Loyal3.
 Also, there may be dollar limits on monthly investments with DRIPs and Loyal3, reinforcing the concept that this investing method may be attractive to an investor who wants to accumulate shares over time.

 Loyal3 served an important investment niche